Tulips01/alx-system_engineering-devops/0x01-shell_permissions/README.md

-execute permission to the owner of the file
+adds execute permission to the owner and the group owner, and read permission to other users